JimmyDansbo/VTUIlib/README.md

 ## Registers

 Several zeropage addresses are used by the library for temporary storage space as well as parameter passing.
 Addresses used are `r0 - r6` (`$02 - $0F`).
-These are the same registers as is used by the new kernal functions in the Commander X16.
+These are the same registers as are used by the new kernal functions in the Commander X16.

 The VTUI library mostly uses r0, r1l and r2l for parameter passing, r0-r6 are also used for temporary storage.
 All zeropage registers can be discarded as soon as a routine has returned.